ress059/ecu/doc/fsm_h/index.rst

     };

 When an event occurs, it is sent to the state machine via :ecudoxygen:`ecu_fsm_dispatch() <ecu_fsm_dispatch>`:
-The application treats it as a black-box and blindly dispatches events to it:
+The application treats the state machine as a black-box and blindly dispatches events to it:

 .. code-block:: c